w3c/wcag3/guidelines/groups/interactive-components/pointer-focus-appearance/pointer-visibility-enhanced.md

 type: supplemental
 ---

-Provide a more visible pointer indicator than the platform default which can be either enabled in a setting, temporary (for a few seconds), or permanent.
+Provide a more visible :term[pointer] indicator than the platform default.
+The enhanced pointer indicator can be enabled in a setting, and be visible temporarily (for a few seconds) or permanently.